opensearch-project/documentation-website/STYLE_API_TEMPLATE.md

 ### A note on terminology ###

 Terminology for API parameters varies in the software industry, where two or even three names may be used to label the same type of parameter.
 For the sake of consistency, we use the following nomenclature for parameters in our API documentation.
-* *Endpoint parameter* - "Endpoint parameter", "path parameter", and "URL parameter" are sometimes used synonymously.
-To avoid confusion, we use "endpoint parameter" in this documentation.
+* *Path parameter* - "Path parameter" and "URL parameter" are sometimes used synonymously.
+To avoid confusion, we use "path parameter" in this documentation.
-* *Request parameter* - This parameter name is often used synonymously with "query parameter."
-We use "request parameter" to be consistent.
+* *Query parameter* - This parameter name is often used synonymously with "request parameter."
+We use "query parameter" to be consistent.

 ### General usage for code elements